KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 The cursor doesn't serve much purpose if it's just stuck in one spot on the screen; there needs to be a way to actually move it around.
 So, our next step is to adjust the code we've written so far so that we can place it anywhere on our matrix.

-We know the fatbit matrix is 8 wide and 8 tall, so it seems reasonable that we should make some kind of mathematical formula that translates a pair of small integers into a screen address.  `cursor` already accepts a screen address, so there is no need to change `cursor` itself.
+We know the fat-bit matrix is 8 wide and 8 tall, so it seems reasonable that we should make some kind of mathematical formula that translates a pair of small integers into a screen address.  `cursor` already accepts a screen address, so there is no need to change `cursor` itself.

 We know that each cell is two bytes wide, so it seems reasonable that we multiply `x` by two and add to some base address.
 Let's write that first, since that should be pretty simple to get working.